chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository-Nexus.md

 1. Create a server with [Windows Server 2016](https://www.microsoft.com/en-us/evalcenter/evaluate-system-center) - this can be a virtual or physical server.
 Details on how to create a server are beyond the scope of this guide;
 1. [Install Chocolatey](https://chocolatey.org/install#installing-chocolatey);
-1. From the Chocolatey Community Repository [download](https://chocolatey.org/api/v2/package/putty/0.70) the [putty.install version 0.70](https://chocolatey.org/packages/putty.install/0.70) package - this will be used later during our tests;
+1. From the Chocolatey Community Repository [download](https://chocolatey.org/api/v2/package/putty/0.70) the [putty.install version 0.70](https://chocolatey.org/packages/putty.install/0.70) package - this will be used later during our tests so make sure the package is available on the machine you install Nexus on;

 We have provided a [Vagrant build](https://github.com/chocolatey/chocolatey-environments) to install Nexus on a Windows Server 2016 virtual machine.
 All you need to do is download the `putty.install` package once complete.